 - Cute tea towels

-The holiday season seems to becoming more and more synonymous with excess, but by using these four tips to pare down gifts, give things that will leave lasting memories, support crafters in your community, and create a waste-free celebration, seasonal celebrations can once again become something truly joyous.
+The holiday season seems have become almost synonymous with excessive consumption, but by using these four tips to pare down gifts, give things that will leave lasting memories, support small businesses, and create a waste-free celebration, seasonal celebrations can once again become something truly worthy and joyous.